boolnetwork/mining-scripts/README.md

 <span id="FAQ"> </span>

-**If you encounter an error during startup with the message： thread 'main' panicked at 'called `Result::unwrap()` on an `Err` value: "Invalid secret key"'**

-it means that the `identity` field in `keyring.toml` has an incorrect input format.
-Please ensure that you have entered the correct account private key.

-**If there is no device registration information on Boolscan or you receive the error message： `register failed for "Rpc error: RPC error: RPC call failed: ErrorObject { code: ServerError(1010), message: \"Invalid Transaction\", data: Some(RawValue(\"Inability to pay some fees (e.g. account balance too low)\")) }`**
+**If there is no device registration information on Boolscan or you receive the error message： `register failed for "Rpc error: RPC error: RPC call failed: ErrorObject { code: ServerError(1010), message: \"Invalid Transaction\", data: Some(RawValue(\"Custom error: 28\")) }`**

-it indicates that the account under `identity` does not have a sufficient balance.
-To address this, use the command `curl https://bot.bool.network/coin/tBol/478/<Account ID/Address>`to claim test coins.
+It indicates that keyring version number does not match.

 **If you encounter an error during startup with the message: `[get_platform_quote_cert_data ../qe_logic.cpp:388] Error returned from the p_sgx_get_quote_config API.
 0xe011.
 Or [get_platform_quote_cert_data ../qe_logic.cpp:378] Error returned from the p_sgx_get_quote_config API.
 0xe019`**